 The liver’s importance is reflected in its frequent mention in medical conversations and laboratory reports.
 Here are a few examples:

 - Doctor-Patient Conversation: “Your elevated liver enzymes indicate some inflammationInflammation is your body’s natural response to injury or infection.
-Imagine it like a fire alarm going off in your body, sending out signals to fight off invaders and heal damaged tissues. • Other Names: You might not hear many other… Read More.
+Imagine it like a fire alarm going off in your body, sending out signals to fight off invaders and heal damaged tissues. • Other Names: You might not hear many other names for inflammation in everyday conversation.
+Scientists sometimes use terms… Read More.
 We’ll need to investigate the cause further.”

 - Laboratory Report: “Patient’s liver function tests show elevated ALT and AST levels, consistent with liver injury.”